HL7/fhir-eyecare-ig/input/pagecontent/profiles.md

 * [Base ophthalmic DiagnosticReport profile](StructureDefinition-diagnostic-report-base.html) - Base profile specifically constrained for describing ophthalmic DiagnosticReports

 #### Visual Field
-* [VF obserations](StructureDefinition-observation-visual-field.html) - The Observations associated with the VF DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a VF test, which may not necessarily be referenced by the DiagnosticReport.)
+* [VF Observations](StructureDefinition-observation-visual-field.html) - The Observations associated with the VF DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a VF test, which may not necessarily be referenced by the DiagnosticReport.)
-* [VF DiagnosticReport](StructureDefinition-diagnostic-report-visual-field.html) - The DiagnosticReport profile for a visual field DT
+* [VF Diagnostic Report](StructureDefinition-diagnostic-report-visual-field.html) - The DiagnosticReport profile for a visual field DT

 #### OCT Macula
-* [OCT macula Obserations](StructureDefinition-observation-oct-macula.html) - The Observations associated with the OCT macula DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a OCT test, which may not necessarily be referenced by the DiagnosticReport.)
+* [OCT macula Observations](StructureDefinition-observation-oct-macula.html) - The Observations associated with the OCT macula DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a OCT test, which may not necessarily be referenced by the DiagnosticReport.)
-* [OCT macula DiagnosticReport](StructureDefinition-diagnostic-report-oct-macula.html) -The DiagnosticReport profile for an OCT macula
+* [OCT macula Diagnostic Report](StructureDefinition-diagnostic-report-oct-macula.html) -The DiagnosticReport profile for an OCT macula

 #### OCT RNFL
 * [OCT RNFL Observations](StructureDefinition-observation-oct-rnfl.html) - The Observations associated with the OCT RNFL DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a OCT test, which may not necessarily be referenced by the DiagnosticReport.)